 Uni-Directional Rotating Bezel

 Typically found on dive watches, this bezel is able to rotate in only one direction rather than both.
-This is for safety reasons when diving because it prevents divers from running out of air by over estimating remaining supply if the bezel accidentally be rotated in the wrong direction.
+This is for safety reasons when diving because it prevents divers from running out of air by overestimating remaining supply should the bezel be accidentally rotated in the wrong direction.

 The watch case is a metal housing that contains various watch parts.
-It Holds the movement and protects it against dust, debris, moist and other elements.
-All Undone watch cases are made in stainless steel with various coatings, which is extremely durable due to its rust and corrosion resistant properties.
+It Holds the movement and protects it against dust, debris, Moisture and other elements.
+All Undone watch cases are made of 316L stainless steel with various coatings, which is extremely durable due to its rust and corrosion resistant properties.

 The diameter of a case is the measurement from one end of the case to the other not including the crown or buttons.